NiseVoid/bevy_bundlication/README.md

 impl NetworkedWrapper<Transform> for JustTranslation {
     fn write_data(
         from: &Transform,
-        writer: impl Write,
+        w: impl std::io::Write,
-        tick: Tick,
-        map: &IdentifierMap,
+        ctx: &SerializeCtx,
-    ) -> IdentifierResult<()> {
+    ) -> BincodeResult<()> {
-        serialize(writer, from.translation).unwrap();
+        serialize(w, &from.translation)?;
         Ok(())
     }

     fn read_new(
-        reader: impl Read,
+        r: impl std::io::Read,
-        tick: Tick,
-        map: &mut IdentifierManager,
-    ) -> IdentifierResult<Transform> {
+        ctx: &mut DeserializeCtx, // This context can be used for entity mapping or check the message tick ) -> BincodeResult<Transform> {
-        let translation: Vec3 = deserialize(reader).unwrap();
+        let translation: Vec3 = deserialize(r)?;
         Ok(Transform::from_translation(translation))
     }
 }

-#[derive(NetworkedBundle, Bundle, TypePath)]
+#[derive(NetworkedBundle)]
 pub struct PlayerPositionBundle {
-    // This field doesn't get sent, but it will get spawned (with the default value)
+    // This content of this field doesn't get sent, but it will get spawned (with the default value)
-    #[networked(no_send)]
+    #[bundlication(no_send)]
     pub player: Player,
+    // This component is sent and spawned as is pub speed: Speed,
     // This components is queried and spawned as Transform, but sent according to
     // the logic of JustTranslation
-    #[networked(as = JustTranslation)]
+    #[bundlication(as = JustTranslation)]
     pub translation: Transform,
-    // This component is sent and spawned as is pub speed: Speed,
+    // If we also use this as a bundle and have fields we don't want replicon to consider, we can
+    // add the skip attribute
+    #[bundlication(skip)]
+    pub skipped: GlobalTransform,
 }

 pub struct MovementPlugin;

 impl Plugin for MovementPlugin {
     fn build(&self, app: &mut App) {
-        // We register the bundle to be sent from the server to all clients.
+        // We can now register this bundle to bevy_replicon app.replicate_group::<PlayerPositionBundle>();
-        // These registers need to be identical on both the client and server.
-        // but don't worry, the client won't try to send server data,
-        // nor would the server accept it app.register_bundle::<ServerToAll, PlayerPositionBundle, 0>();

-        // Other rules for how a bundle is sent are:
-        // - ServerToOwner and ServerToObserver, which both check the Identifier (or Owner, if it exists)
-        // - ClientToServer, for client authority which requires an Authority::Free or
-        //      matching Authority::Client(x) on the client
     }
 }
 ```

-## Future plans

-- More optimizations
-- Getting rid of Identifier in favor of a as-needed system to match predicted and real entities
-- Add per-entity per-bundle client authority control
-- Client-side packet buffering (to reduce jitter and support accurate interpolation)
-- Per-entity visibility control

 ## License